table of contents

 There are more than 100 types of HPV that can infect humans.
 According to a 2013–2014 analysis, the Centers for Disease Control and Prevention (CDC) estimated that more than 45% of sexually active men and almost 40% of sexually active women had some form of HPV (McQuillan, 2017).

 It has been linked to genital warts as well as several different types of cancers, including cervical cancer and oral cancer.
 Specifically, HPV 16, 18, 31, 33, 35, 45, 52, and 58 fall in the high-risk category for potentially causing cancers (Luria, 2021).

 Can you get HPV from kissing?

-Essentially everyone is exposed to HPV.
-It’s one of the oldest viruses known.
-There is no way to eliminate risk of HPV transmission entirely.
-Most HPV infections, including those that can cause cancer, typically resolve within 12 months, and don’t usually become cancerous.
-Although the rate of oral HPV prevalence has been associated with a greater number of sexual (including oral sex) and open-mouthed kissing partners in both men and women, kissing alone is not considered a high-risk sexual behavior, and is not an activity that is considered high risk for oral cancers.
+The rate of oral HPV prevalence has been associated with a greater number of sexual (including oral sex) and open-mouthed kissing partners in both men and women.
+However, kissing alone is not necessarily considered a high-risk sexual behavior for HPV transmission and is not an activity that is considered high risk for oral cancers.

 When to see a healthcare provider